VFL/AFL premiership and grand final statistics: Consecutive premierships

-Table correct to the end of the 2022 season.

 Consecutive grand finals

 1 Essendon drew the 1948 VFL Grand Final, and was defeated by Melbourne in the replay.

 2 North Melbourne drew the 1977 VFL Grand Final, and defeated Collingwood in the replay.

-Table correct to the end of the 2022 season.
+Tables correct to the end of the 2025 season.

 Most common match-ups

 The following table summarises the most common grand final match-ups (not including grand final replays).

-Table correct to the end of the 2022 season.
+Table correct to the end of the 2023 season.

 Premierships at all levels

 This table summarises premierships won at all levels of the VFL/AFL competition: the seniors, seconds/reserves (1919–1999), thirds/under-19s (1946–1991), night series (1956–2013) and AFL Women's (since 2017).
 Only AFL and AFLW premierships can currently be won; excluded from this table are premierships won by reserves teams competing in state leagues (including the VFL from 2000 onwards).

-Table correct to the end of the 2022 AFL season.
+Table correct to the end of the 2025 AFL season.